 It takes some work and a lot of patience to grow artichokes from seed, but it’s worth the effort.
-Commercial culture is limited to warm areas hardiness zone 7 and above.
+Commercial culture is limited to warm areas in Zone 7 and above.
 Artichokes require good soil, regular watering and feeding, plus frost protection in winter.
-Before frost, cut back to 15cm (6″) tall and mulch with soil, straw or leaves to keep the root from freezing.
+Before frost, cut back to 15cm (6″) tall and mulch with soil, straw, or leaves to keep the root from freezing.
 Uncover in April.
 Offshoots of these plants should be set out in the spring, so that the older plants can be replaced after a few years.
 Follow along with this handy How to Grow Artichokes from Seeds Guide and grow food.

 We Recommend: Imperial Star (AR103).
 Harvesting artichokes in the first year of growth is a real benefit for growers.
 Imperial Star grows beautifully in an open field situation.

 Zone: 6 (hardy in Zone 5 if you use mulch and cloche cover)

 Start indoors in late winter, four to six weeks before the last frost date.
 Keep seedlings under bright lights.

 Sow two seeds per pot, 5mm (¼”) deep.
 Keep moist in a warm place until seeds germinate in 10 to 21 days.
 Transplant seedlings into the garden 2 weeks after the last average frost date for your area.
 Artichokes need a cool period (250 hours — approximately 10 to 11 days) below 10°C (50°F) to induce flowering in the first year, but will not survive hard frost.
 Space plants 1m (3′) apart.
 Seeds can also be germinated between damp sheets of paper towel.